Abbott Lawrence

-Abbott Lawrence (December 16, 1792, Groton, Massachusetts – August 18, 1855) was a prominent American businessman, politician, and philanthropist.
+Abbott Lawrence (December 16, 1792, Groton, Massachusetts – August 18, 1855) was an American businessman, politician, and philanthropist.
 He was among the group of industrialists that founded a settlement on the Merrimack River that would later be named for him, Lawrence, Massachusetts.

-Biography
+Early life and education

-Born in Groton, Massachusetts, the son of American Revolutionary War officer Samuel Lawrence, Abbott Lawrence attended Groton Academy (now the Lawrence Academy at Groton).
+Lawrence was born on December 16, 1792, in Groton, Massachusetts, the son of American Revolutionary War officer Samuel Lawrence.
+He attended Groton Academy, now known as the Lawrence Academy, in Groton.

+Career

 Upon his graduation in 1808, Lawrence became an apprentice to his brother, Amos, as chief clerk in his brother's firm.
 On the conclusion of his apprenticeship, in 1814, the Lawrences formed a partnership, specializing in imports from Britain and China, and later expanded their interests to textile manufacturing.
 Initially called A. & A. Lawrence, the firm later was named A. & A. Lawrence and Co.
 It continued until Amos's death, and became the greatest wholesale mercantile house in the United States.
-It was successful even in the hard times of 1812-1815.
+It was successful even in the hard times of 1812–1815.
 In 1818, A. &.
 A Lawrence purchased 50 shares of the Suffolk Bank, a clearinghouse bank on State Street in Boston.

 The firm did much for the establishment of the cotton textile industry in New England.
 In 1830, it came to the aid of financially distressed mills of Lowell, Massachusetts.
 In that year, the Suffolk, Tremont and Lawrence companies were established in Lowell, and Luther Lawrence, the eldest brother, represented the firm's interests there.
 When Amos retired from the business in 1831 due to ill health, Abbott became head of the firm.
-In 1845–1847, the firm established and built up Lawrence, Massachusetts, named in honour of Abbott, who was a director of the Essex Company, which controlled the water power of Lawrence, and later was president of the Atlantic Cotton Mills and Pacific Mills there.
-Many cite the Lawrence brothers as the founders of New England's influential textile industry.
+In 1845–1847, the firm established and built up Lawrence, Massachusetts, named in honour of Abbott, who was a director of the Essex Company, which controlled the water power of Lawrence, and later was president of the Atlantic Cotton Mills and Pacific Mill] there.
+The Lawrence brothers were among the founders of New England's influential textile industry.

 In 1819, Abbott Lawrence married Katherine Bigelow, the daughter of Timothy Bigelow and sister of John P. Bigelow.
 Their daughter, Katherine Bigelow Lawrence, married Augustus Lowell on June 1, 1854.